Tell Tayinat: Sargon Stele

-Excavations
+Archaeology

 Four seasons of archaeological excavations were conducted at the site by the University of Chicago's Oriental Institute from 1935 to 1938, led by Robert Braidwood.
 From 1999 to 2002, the Oriental Institute returned to the site, as part of the Tayinat Archaeological Project, to conduct mapping and surveying and to examine the original excavations.

 New excavations at the site were begun by a team from the University of Toronto in 2004, after a survey in 2003.
 Continued excavations in the summer of 2005 exposed more of the Iron Age temple as well as part of one of the early Iron Age II bit-hilanis.
 A significant amount of earlier Iron Age I material was also uncovered as well as small amounts of Early Bronze Age material.

 Excavations have continued now for a total of 13 seasons, through 2016.

 Findings have included a significant Iron Age temple, a number of 1st millennium BC cuneiform tablets, and initial structures from the earlier Bronze Age settlement.
 The majority of the tablets were found in the inner sanctum of a temple (Building XVI) in the sacred precinct.
 Most of the tablets are Iqqur Ipuš (a menologium), but they include a copy of the succession treaty of Esarhaddon.

 A lecture by James Osborne, on "The Syro-Anatolian City States: A Neglected Iron Age Culture" addresses aspects of the site.

+In 2023, a large earthquake heavily damaged the expedition house and the storage area for Tayanat finds.
+All finds were safely transferred.
+In 2024, the Oriental Institute resumed work at the site.